wilsonte-umich/mdi-suite-template/pipelines/README.md

 execute:
     - pipelineAction
 ```

+The 'suiteName' and 'version' components of the pipeline declaration are optional, however, including suiteName can improve clarity and ensure that
+you are always using the tool you intend.
+If provided, the version designation should be either:
+- a release tag of the form 'v0.0.0'
+- 'latest', to use the most recent release tag [the default]
+- 'pre-release', to use the development code at the tip of the main branch
+- for developers, the name of a code branch in the git repository

 As a convenience for when you get tired of have many files
 with the same option values (e.g., a shared data directory), you may